Jean Dujardin: Career

 His second film that year was Martin Scorsese's The Wolf of Wall Street, playing alongside Leonardo DiCaprio, Jonah Hill, Matthew McConaughey, and Kyle Chandler, among others.
 He appeared in The Monuments Men, directed by George Clooney, and co-starring Clooney, Matt Damon, and Cate Blanchett, and starred in the French film Le Petit Joueur.

 In late 2014, La French, was released in Europe and subsequently in the United States in early 2015.
 He plays a French police magistrate who tries to dismantle the French Connection and bring down the Unione Corse.

 Personal life

 Dujardin has been married three times and has four children.
 His first marriage, to Gaëlle Demars, ended in 2003.
 They have two sons, born in 2000 and 2001.
 In 2003, he started dating his on-screen partner Alexandra Lamy of the comedy series Un gars, une fille; the two had originally met at the audition, and fell in love while shooting the series.
 They married in Anduze on 25 July 2009.
 In November 2013, it was announced that the couple had separated.

-He began dating French ice dancer Nathalie Péchalat in 2014 after following her to Japan to watch her perform in the world ice skating championships, and they had a daughter who they named Jeanne, in December 2015.
+He began dating French ice dancer Nathalie Péchalat in 2014 after following her to Japan to watch her perform in the world ice skating championships, and they had a daughter whom they named Jeanne, in December 2015.
 They married on 19 May 2018 in a small ceremony.
 Péchalat gave birth to daughter Alice in February 2021.